The user has entered data into the system and expects to receive feedback on the result of that submission.

-When users submit content to your site via forms, errors in the data the user has provided is bound to happen from time to time.
+When users submit content to your site via forms, errors in the are bound to happen from time to time.
 The goal of this pattern is to improve the user experience by minimizing input errors.

 If the data submitted by the user validates, it is good practice to let the user know that everything went as planned.
 Even better, redirect the user to a page, where he or she can see the newly submitted content in a context.

 However, if the data submitted by the user does not validate, an error message should be presented to the user explaining how to correct the data and request for a re-submit.
 Such an error message should explain that:

 - An error has occurred.
 Display box at the top of the page (so that the user does not need to scroll the page to find out that an error occurred), preferably colored red to signal an error.

 - Where the error occurred.
 This can be done by listing the fields that caused the error in the error message, as well as highlighting the fields (by changing their colors) that caused the error.

 - How the error can be repaired.
 Provide information on what needs to be different in order for the field to validate.
 This can either be listed in the top error box or directly next to the field causing the error.

 The visual representation of the input feedback should correspond with the message you want to give.
 If the submission went successfully, consider letting the user know in a green box.
 If the message is neutral, a color often used is yellow.
 If something went wrong, red is often used.
 But beware – red means danger – is the user experiencing a dangerous situation?

 As the user fills out a form on a web page, he or she is conducting the process of converting mental data structured in one way to a written form structured in another way.
 As all humans do not think alike, we are bound to enter the data in different ways as we try to convert our individually structured data to a shared structure defined by the system.